 This novel instilled in me a sense of nostalgia, especially at the beginning when Tommy, the narrator and member of a high school drumline, is talking about the Friday night football game.
 Everything in this scene was vividly described (as all scenes were throughout the book), and being apart of marching band (I was in color guard), I understood everything the narrator was talking about.
 Ah, the good ol’ days.

 The dialogue in Snow Burn brought me back to high school too, but this was a little more hit and miss for me.
-I thought the dialogue between the teenage boys was realistic, so I imagine adolescent girls will exercise the occasional eye roll, and under their breaths they will sign and mutter, “Boys…”.
-This book is definitely geared towards teenage boys.
+I thought the dialogue between the teenage boys was realistic, so I imagine adolescent girls will exercise the occasional eye roll, and under their breaths they will sigh and mutter, “Boys…”.